Crasader/Runners-Laravel/docs/install/3_homestead.md

 **7. SSH**

-To wort properly with the `php artisan` commands, we need to a ssh connection to our vm, then we can type commands directly in the vm, to be executed vith the same environment as your project.
+To wort properly with the `php artisan` commands, we need to a ssh connection to our vm, then we can type commands directly in the vm, to be executed with the same environment as your project.

-To etablish a ssh conection with the homestead machine :
+To establish a ssh connection with the homestead machine :

 ```sh
 vagrant ssh